rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _Anna Karenin_ by Leo Tolstoy, translated by Rosemary Edmonds
 -   _Reminiscences of a Stock Operator_ by Edwin Lefèvre
+-   _At Home in Nature_ by Rob Wood
+-   _This Is Depression: A Comprehensive, Compassionate Guide for Anyone Who Wants to Understand Depression_ by Diane McIntosh
+-   _The Question of God: C.S.
+Lewis and Sigmund Freud Debate God, Love, Sex, and the Meaning of Life_ by Armand Nicholi
+-   _Famous Last Words_ by Timothy Findley

 ## 2019